 Free Shipping on Orders Over $200 within the contiguous 48 United States before taxes and after discounts are applied.
-Orders eligible for free shipping will be delivered via FedEx Smartpost within the CONUS/48 states.
-Offer does not apply to previous orders.
+Orders eligible for free shipping can select Fedex Smartpost at checkout for delivery within the CONUS/48 states.
+Offer cannot be retroactively applied to previous orders.

 Lately with Daniel Wright